Quantified Boolean formula manipulation (pyqbf.formula)#

 Returns the outermost quantifier block of the specified type.
 If

-is specified as a type, the first block regardless of quantifier will be returned.- Parameters:
+QUANTIFIER_NONEis specified as a type, the first block regardless of quantifier will be returned.- Parameters:

 qtype (